dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 Would not be contextually equivalent, because there exists a program context that can distinguish them.
 What is that context?
-Well, if we imagine plugging in the functions above into the hole written as `[·]` below, the result will be different for the two functions!
+Well, if we imagine plugging in the functions above into the "hole" written as `[·]` below, the result will be different for the two functions!
 This is because the `toString()` method on functions in Javascript returns the source code of the function.